Chart Color Schemes

 Age

-The median age in Seventeen Mile Rocks - Sinnamon Park is 43 years, which is significantly higher than Greater Brisbane's average of 36 years and Australia's average of 38 years.
-The 45-54 age group constitutes 15.2% of the population, compared to Greater Brisbane, while the 25-34 age group makes up only 6.5%.
-Post-2021 Census data shows that the 15-24 age group has increased from 11.3% to 13.8%, and the 75-84 age group has grown from 5.9% to 7.7%.
-Conversely, the 25-34 age group has decreased from 8.8% to 6.5%, and the 35-44 age group has dropped from 13.8% to 12.7%.
-By 2041, population forecasts indicate substantial demographic changes for Seventeen Mile Rocks - Sinnamon Park.
-The 85+ age group is projected to grow by 151%, reaching 823 people from 327.
-Notably, the combined 65+ age groups will account for 95% of total population growth, reflecting the area's aging demographic profile.
+The median age in Seventeen Mile Rocks - Sinnamon Park is 43 years, significantly higher than Greater Brisbane's average of 36 years and Australia's national average of 38 years.
+The age group of 45-54 years has a strong representation at 15.2%, compared to the Greater Brisbane area, while the 25-34 year old cohort is less prevalent at 6.5%.
+Post-2021 Census data shows that the 15-24 age group has grown from 11.3% to 13.8% of the population, and the 75-84 age group increased from 5.9% to 7.7%.
+Conversely, the 25-34 age group has declined from 8.8% to 6.5%, and the 35-44 age group dropped from 13.8% to 12.7%.
+Population forecasts for the year 2041 indicate substantial demographic changes in Seventeen Mile Rocks - Sinnamon Park, with the 85+ age group expected to grow by 151%, reaching 823 people from 327.
+The combined 65+ age groups are projected to account for 95% of total population growth, reflecting the area's aging demographic profile.
 In contrast, the 15-24 and 45-54 age cohorts are expected to experience population declines.